Benchmark’s Peter Fenton is joining us at Disrupt – TechCrunch

 Who is keeping the firm on this path?
 While seemingly all of the firm’s partners maintain a relationship with Benchmark (no matter if they were investing in the late ’90s or a decade ago), Peter Fenton is now the firm’s most senior member.
 It’s Fenton to whom Benchmark’s most famous investor, Bill Gurley, is passing the torch as he steps away from an active role at the firm, 21 years after joining it.
 It is Fenton who — poached from Accel back in 2006 at the age of 33 — has also outlasted other peers, including Matt Cohler and Mitch Lasky, both of whom moved on from actively investing on behalf of Benchmark in 2018.

-Fenton has also been key in establishing the current team at Benchmark, including by being the first to reach out to general partner Sarah Tavel when she was still a partner with Greylock.
+Fenton has also been key in establishing the current team at Benchmark, including by being the first to reach out to general partner Sarah Tavel when she was still a partner with Greylock .

 We don’t know how involved Fenton was in bringing aboard the two other general partners who’ve joined Benchmark in recent years — Eric Vishria and Chetan Puttagunta — but guess what?
 We’re thrilled to have the chance to ask him that question and many more during this year’s TechCrunch Disrupt, where Fenton is joining us this year in a somewhat rare public appearance.